wesovilabs/templatizer/README.md

 By convection this configuration file will be in the root of your repository and It will be named `templatizer.yml`.

-The templates can be hosted  on any web repositories.
-You can find some examples of Templates on the following repositories:

 - [Go template layout]()
 - [React template layout]()